Project planning is one of the pivotal elements in the project management process.

 Stage #10: Create the software test plan, reviews and approved

-Till now, we discussed about the different stages in Project planning.
+Till now, we discussed the different stages in Project planning.

 While each stage can be a tutorial in itself, this portion of the article aims to bring out the less commonly talked about planning tasks.
 These tasks if not given suitable fore-thought, will have an adverse effect on the test team and hence the product.